rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 ```

 - Network namespace:
-  There are 3 key network resouces in this namespace.
+There are 3 key network resources in this namespace.
   - Network Device such as Ethernet, loopback
   - Rules such as IP Tables
   - Routing Table